cu-mkp/dyngleyfamily-editioncrafter-data/README.md

 # Old Books, New Attitudes
 ## A Digitial Initiative to Track the Intergenerational Transfer of Medical and Scientific Knowledge within the Dyngley Family of Sixteenth- and Seventeenth-Century England

 This project will transcribe and publish the medical manuscripts collected by Henry Dyngley, a sixteenth-century bureaucrat in Buckinghampshire, England.
-The open-access digital critical edition will be published with Edition Crafter.
+The first manuscript to be transcribed and encoded with TEI markup is Trinity College Cambridge MS O.8.35, a late fifteenth-century Middle English miscellany annotated by Henry Dyngley.
+The manuscript has been fully digitized in IIIF format by the librarians at Trinity College.
+The eventual open-access digital critical edition will be published as part of a pilot of the publication tool, Edition Crafter.

+## Trinity College Cambridge MS O.8.35

+Information about the manuscript, including a list of its contents and information on provenance, is available in the library's [James Catalogue Online](https://mss-cat.trin.cam.ac.uk/Manuscript/O.8.35).
+The IIIF manifest for the digital images of the manuscript are here: [https://mss-cat.trin.cam.ac.uk/Manuscript/O.8.35/manifest.json](https://mss-cat.trin.cam.ac.uk/Manuscript/O.8.35/manifest.json).

-# editioncrafter-data
+## editioncrafter-data

 Data and metadata for an edition created with EditionCrafter, a publication tool for digital critical editions under development by the [Making and Knowing Project](https://makingandknowing.org/) (M&K), [Performant Software Solutions](https://www.performantsoftware.com/), and a number of case-study collaborators.
 EditionCrafter, under development (2022-2024), is designed to be an open-source, customizable publishing tool that will allow users to deploy their own texts, data, and commentary as low-maintenance digital critical editions.
 It will enable the creation of static sites that rely on basic well-established technologies and workflows to address issues of longevity, maintenance, sustainability, and cost.
 For more about this work, see the NSF award announcement: [Crafting an Open Source Digital Publication Tool for the History of Science](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2218218&HistoricalAwards=false).